DECAL Spotlights Dangers of Leaving Children in VehiclesPrint This Post

 “Look Again” Campaign Urges Greater Awareness to Protect Georgia’s Youngest Citizens

-For the seventh consecutive year, the Georgia Department of Early Care and Learning (DECAL) is calling for families and caregivers of children to increase awareness of the dangers of leaving children unattended in vehicles.
-This year’s “Look Again” campaign aligns with National Heatstroke Prevention Day on July 1, 2020, to ensure that families, child care providers, and the public understand how to prevent pediatric vehicular heatstroke.
+ATLANTA, Ga., (May 23, 2022) – For the ninth consecutive year, the Georgia Department of Early Care and Learning (DECAL) is calling for families and caregivers of children to increase awareness of the dangers of leaving children unattended in vehicles.
+This year’s “Look Again” campaign comes just ahead of Memorial Day, the unofficial start of summer, and hopes to ensure that families, child care providers, and the public understand how to prevent pediatric vehicular heatstroke during this time.

-Technology also is playing a role in the effort.
-“Sensors in car seats and vehicles and phone apps like Waze signal reminders when you reach your destination,” said Jacobs.
+Jacobs said technology is helping in the effort: “Sensors in car seats and vehicles and phone apps signal reminders when you reach your destination,” she said.
 “These technological resources help build habits to check the backseat after driving.
-And if these aren’t options, you can place a stuffed animal in your passenger seat as a reminder that your child is in the back.”
+And if these aren’t options, you can always place a stuffed animal in your passenger seat as a reminder that your child is in the back.”

 DECAL Communications Director